endowdly/cercis/README.md

 Though you might want to get Rust.
 Or I may want to rewrite this in C.

+_Q: Is it cross-platform?_

+Yes.
+The `main` branch is packed with .NET 6 (7 soon) and works wherever .NET 6 does (Win/Linux/macOS).

 _Q: How do you know that this is blazingly slow?_

 It's not written in Rust.

-Seriously though, _cercis is kind of fast_.
+But, in all seriousness, _cercis is kind of fast_.
 It's a least comparable to `tree.com`, which doesn't even get size information.

 ![Not a Benchmark](assets/cercis-not-a-benchmark.png)